Skip to Main Content

 APA – Citing Sources

-However, if you want to use an image in a text that is to be published in, for example, DiVA, the above does not apply.
-In most cases, you need to ask permission from the publisher to publish the image in your text.
+If you want to use a photo in a text that will be published in DiVA, you need to ask permission from the publisher to use the image in your text.
 Exceptions exist when it is stated that the image is free for use (Public Domain) or has a so-called Creative Commons license.
 In most cases, you need to specify the attribution.

 Artwork in a museum or on a museum website: